You are here because you want to know how many batteries you need to run a 2,000W inverter.

 Here are the wiring diagrams for these battery systems:

-How many Lithium batteries for a 2,000W inverter?
+How many lithium batteries are needed for a 2,000W inverter?

 The first calculation will be the same as the lead-acid battery.
 We will still use a 24V battery system.